class EndpointCore(Artifact):

 if not force:

-self.log.warning(f"Endpoint {self.uuid}: Does not allow manual override of the input!")
+self.log.warning(f"Endpoint {self.name}: Does not allow manual override of the input!")

 return